NREL/ochre_gym/README.md

 2. `pip install -e .`

 Test your installation with `unittest` by running `python3 -m unittest` from the root of this repo.

-Support for installation via PyPI is coming soon.

 ## Quick Start